Dyeing hair brown: What to know

-- Consistent and proper care for your hair is the best foundation for a hair coloration.
-The result of a coloration is more dazzling and longer lasting if you start out with healthy hair and a smoothly attached dandruff layer.
+- Consistent and proper care for your hair is the best foundation for coloring hair brown.
+The result after dyeing your hair will be more dazzling and longer-lasting if you start out with healthy locks.